jensendarren/mattermost-docker/README.md

 [![Build Status](https://travis-ci.org/mattermost/mattermost-docker.svg?branch=master)](https://travis-ci.org/mattermost/mattermost-docker)

+## Installing on AWS using Docker Compose on EC2 and RDS Aurora Serverless

+I've forked this repo to make a few of modificatons (including these notes) for deployment to AWS.

+* Start up a new RDS Aurora Serverless Postgres database.
+* In [docker-compose.yml](./docker-compose.yml) update the `MM_USERNAME`, `MM_PASSWORD`, `MM_DBNAME` and `MM_SQLSETTINGS_DATASOURCE` url to match that of the new database setup in RDS.
+* Setup a new EC2 instance using Ubuntu and ssh into that instance as usual
+* Install Docker and Docker Compose on the new EC2 instance by following [these instructions](https://docs.mattermost.com/install/prod-docker.html).
+You will need to replace `<username>` in these instructions with `ubuntu` (or the username of the linux instance you are using).
+Also in step 3 when cloning the mattermost-docker repo you should clone this forked repo!
+* Check the status of the running containers `docker ps` and make sure they are healthy.
+If they are not something may need to be fixed so check the Docker Logs to see what is wrong.
+It could be the connection to the database most likely so make sure the correct variables are set in the docker-compose.yml file.

 Notes:
 - The default Mattermost edition for this repo has changed from Team Edition to Enterprise Edition.
 Please see [Choose Edition](#choose-edition-to-install) section.
 - To install this Docker project on AWS Elastic Beanstalk please see [AWS Elastic Beanstalk Guide](contrib/aws/README.md).